 - Adjustable louvres: Louvres are the blade-like attachments on the air outlet of the unit.
 Many models of air conditioners are capable of rotating these louvres to better spread the air through the room, or to focus it in a particular direction.

 - Dehumidifier mode: Almost all air conditioners have the basic functions: auto, cool, heat and fan.
 But only some have a dehumidifier option.
-Dehumidifiers remove the moisture out of the air, helping to reduce humidity in an energy efficient manner.
+Dehumidifiers remove the moisture out of the air, helping to reduce humidity in an energy-efficient manner.
 This is very useful in high humidity climates such as Queensland, Northern NSW and WA.

 The amount you pay for installation will depend on factors like where you live, the type of system you’re having installed, and the ease of the job.
 Most installers charge hourly rates of between $20 and $80, and all pricing information, including how long the job is expected to take, should be provided in a quote.

-When to buy an air conditioner?
+When should you buy an air conditioner?

 With that said, the best time to buy isn’t necessarily the best time to install.
 Tradies often find themselves overloaded with work in winter, particularly in the southern states where there is high demand for heating appliance installations.
 You will usually find the best time to install an air conditioner is during the transitional seasons in autumn or spring, before the heating and cooling appliances rush.
 So if you’re fine to leave the air conditioner in the garage for a few months, then you can maximise your savings.